ocaml/ocaml.org/site/CONTRIBUTING.md

     - Select "Commit directly ..." and click "Commit changes"
   - Create a pull request using one of the following links, using the template which matches the type of change you are making.
 In the URL, replace "BRANCH" with your branch name.
     - Create or update the implementation of a webpage: https://github.com/ocaml/v3.ocaml.org/compare/BRANCH?expand=1&template=webpage_implement.md
-    - Create a mockup page for a new design pull: https://github.com/ocaml/v3.ocaml.org/compare/BRANCH?expand=1&template=mockup_webpage.md
+    - Create a mockup page for a new design pull: https://github.com/ocaml/v3.ocaml.org/compare/BRANCH?expand=1&template=mocku
-    - Perform an ecosystem upgrade: https://github.com/ocaml/v3.ocaml.org/compare/BRANCH?expand=1&template=ecosystem_upgrade.md
   - Change the action to "Create draft pull request" and press the button
 - Clone the repo locally (or continue editing directly in github if the change is small).
 Checkout out the branch that you created.